Visas for Japan

 Long-term visas for Japan

-Those intending to live and work in the country for an extended period of time need to apply for a long-term visa for Japan.
-There are different requirements depending on one’s purpose in the country and long-term visas should be applied for before entry into Japan.
+Those intending to live and work in the country for an extended period need to apply for a long-term visa for Japan.
+There are different requirements depending on one’s purpose in the country.
+Long-term visas should be applied for before entry into Japan.
+Work permits for Japan fall under this category.

 *Visa and work permit requirements are subject to change at short notice and expats are advised to contact their nearest Japanese embassy or consulate for the latest information.